 As I write this this in 2023 the cost of the T5 has dropped significantly and you can pick up a “Well used” example of a T5 for less than £4k which makes the decision process a little more lengthy for most.

 Cost of a VW T4 vs T5

-Ok, so let us start with a rough cost compare VW T4 VS T5 and look at what your money will buy (as at July 2020).
+Ok, so let us start with a rough cost compare VW T4 VS T5 and look at what your money will buy.
 This is based on average prices on Ebay at a point in time and may not be exact like for like spec but should give you an idea of price ranges and overlap.

 These were the best examples of the range and condition that I could find but of course the specifications are all very different as well as the interiors also.
 However this gives a ball park range to consider!